 Dust the powder on the plant’s leaves, stems, and surrounding soil.

-You can also make a homemade spider mite killer spray by mixing 4 tablespoons of diatomaceous earth with a gallon of water.
-Spray the critters.
+You can also make a homemade spider mite killer spray by mixing four tablespoons of diatomaceous earth with a gallon of water.
+Use it to spray the critters.
+Once the solution dries out, it will dehydrate them to death.

 9. Hot Pepper Spray